 Laser skin resurfacing at our practice is a cosmetic procedure that uses a state-of-the-art SmartXide DOT™ Laser by DEKA (a fractional CO2 skin resurfacing device).
-Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, implements this device to remove the upper layer of skin to reveal a healthy, new layer.
+Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, a.k.a.
+Dr. Scottsdale, implements this device to remove the upper layer of skin to reveal a healthy, new layer.
 The best candidates for laser skin resurfacing are men and women who have wrinkles or other skin irregularities, and desire supple, youthful skin.
 Keep in mind that laser skin resurfacing also stimulates collagen development, which is an important factor when it comes to healthy skin for better elasticity and tone.

 Laser Skin Resurfacing Reviews

 "Dr. Mata, I want to Thank you for all the compassionate, kind treatment you've given me.
 I have 3 sons, born in 1980,81+83 you could be one of them.
 They treat me wit the same kindness+compassion that you did so right away I was comfortable as your patient.
 I felt like you cared for me as I was your own mother.
 That set me right at ease.
 I'm thankful for Dr. Mays for recomending you.
 God Bless you in all that you do.
 K.G."- KG / Office Visit / Aug 01, 2016